sswam/allemande/doc/guide.md

 - IMPORTANT: New users who need help should talk to Aidi.
 Other characters can also help, but Aidi is specialised at this.
 - A red dot at the top-right means you are disconnected or offline.
 Reload the page.
 - For a simple chat experience, talk with Loni.
 She can direct your messages to many other agents as if by magic!
 - Illu is expert at image generation.
 You can talk to her to make images or learn about image prompting.
-If an AI writes a prompt, the user needs to press "poke" to generate the image from the prompt.
-This can be a stumbling block for new users.
 - Ask Yenta to introduce you to other characters, agents and even tools.
 - You can contact Sam, the developer, who is happy to give help or a tour.
 - Informed help from AIs is available in the help widget.
 Here, AIs have access to the entire user guide.